mitesh1612/blog/src/data/blog/observability-03-traces.md

 Over-instrumented traces are like logs that say "entering method X" and "exiting method X" for every function.
 Technically complete, practically useless.
 The signal-to-noise ratio is worse because more is not more.
 Your tracing backend stores and indexes every span, your sampling rate needs to be lower to compensate for the volume, and developers stop opening traces because parsing 47 spans to find the 3 that matter is not anyone's idea of productivity.

 **The fix:** instrument at meaningful boundaries.
 Network calls, database queries, significant business operations, and async handoffs.
-If you can not explain why a span helps debugging without referencing the source code, it probably does not.
+If you cannot explain why a span helps debugging without referencing the source code, it probably does not.

 ### Missing propagation (the silent killer)